Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Two-step protocol

-\subsubsection{For $0\leq t\leq t_f$}
+\subsubsection{For $0< t< t_f$}

-To calculate the second term in the entropy expression, we need the probability density function of the position at the initial time as well as the position PDF at $t \leq t_f$, as given by Eq.~(\ref{position pdf}).
-By utilizing the expression for the heat done, as shown in Eq.~(\ref{eq:heat done}), and the two-point probability distribution given in Eq.~(\ref{two points pdf}), we can determine the total entropy (in the chosen units) for $t \leq t_f$ as follows:
+To calculate the system entropy change, we need the probability density function of the position at the initial time as well as the position PDF at $t$, as given by Eq.~(\ref{position pdf}).
+By utilizing the expression for the heat transferred from the environment to the particle in the process, as shown in Eq.~(\ref{eq:heat done}), and the two-point probability distribution given in Eq.~(\ref{two points pdf}), we can determine the total entropy change (with $T=1$) for $t \leq t_f$ as follows